intellltech/Trading-application/README.md

 ---

-Empower your cryptocurrency trading with advanced prediction capabilities, automated tools, and secure, scalable platforms.
+Empower your cryptocurrency trading with advanced prediction capabilities, automated tools, and secure, scalable applications.
 Let me help you achieve your financial goals in the fast-paced crypto market.

 ## Help 📮
 - Discord: @intellltech